MiklosPathy/OpenLaptop/README.md

     - Just realized, the panel needs 650V for the the backlight.
 Inverter needed.
       - Not needed.
 The exact model number of the LCD is LP156WD1-TL-B2.
 It needs ~12V.
 So we are ok.
 Only the swapping of connectors power and ground pins are necessary.
     - Display comes up as CH7513A013.
 Probably this is the on board display controller chip, because independently from the LCD connection it is there as device.
+    - 1600x900 option selected in EFI.
+Backlight is on, no image on LCD.
+Windows indetifies it as 1440x900 display.